-Ephesians 4:26-27 says, “Be angry, and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.”
+Ephesians 4:26-27 talks about emotional distress that manifests as anger.
+It says, “Be angry, and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.”
 It doesn’t say, “Don’t be angry.”
 It says, “Be angry.,” There are times when anger is the correct response.
 In anger, Jesus drove the money changers from the Temple.
 Righteous anger over wrong and injustice is righteous.
 Yet, even with righteous anger, there are three qualifiers: 1) Don’t sin, 2) Don’t stay angry, and 3) Don’t let the devil use that anger as an opportunity, or an entry point, into your life.
 Even righteous anger can become sin if you nurse your anger.
 Chronic anger gives the devil a stronghold from which he can control your whole life to hurt you and those you love.

 Do you go to bed or wake up in a bad mood?
 Is anger your default response?
 Are you grumpy and/or easily irritated?
 This is “chronic anger.”
 It means your anger is out of control.
 Chronic anger is bad for your physical health.
 It raises levels of cortisol, adrenaline, and other hormones so that your body is stuck in “fight or flight,” which, over time, causes emotional exhaustion and can hinder good decision making.
 And anger is bad for your relationships.
 A short temper causes constant fights and pushes your loved ones away.
 It can even result in violence toward others or yourself.